What Can We Help You With?

 Who is Petros PACE Finance?

 Petros PACE Finance was founded in 2013 by a team with decades of experience in lending, structured finance, and developing operations for smooth transaction closings.
 We have significant institutional backing and a track record of getting C-PACE deals done when others can’t.
-Based in Austin, Texas, Petros PACE Finance is affiliated with Petros Partners, an asset management and investment firm.
+Based in Austin, Texas, Petros PACE Finance is affiliated with Apollo Global Management, an American global private equity firm providing investment management, investing in credit, private equity, and real assets.

 C-PACE is an alternative financing mechanism, passed by state legislation, enabling owners and developers of commercial and industrial properties to receive low-cost, long-term financing for energy efficiency, water efficiency, renewable energy and resiliency projects (Eligible Upgrades).
 C-PACE payments are secured by the property and repaid through a voluntary assessment on the property’s tax bill.